We charge by the hour for our care management services and for any other services we provide through our own Lifestyle Coordinators.

 Our services are not covered by Medicare or Medicaid, though they are covered under some long term care insurance policies.
 Most clients pay for our services on a private pay basis.

-Learn more about the hidden costs of caregiving in this NPR Report and this article from the Wall Street Journal.
+Learn more about the hidden costs of caregiving in this NPR Report and this article from Barron’s.
 Read about Peace of Mind and check out our Testimonials to learn more about the benefits of our services.